farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 **A:** That's true, any assignment to a `variable` that is undeclared at that moment, not declared to any scope we have access to.
 Any undeclared variable is going to end up creating this `auto global`.

-Now, the reason why that happens is because we'll notice that this program is not running in `strict mode`.
-But this is running in the `non-strict mode` or sometimes called, `sloppy mode`.
-We should be using `strict mode`, and if we were using `strict mode`, we wouldn't see this behavior.
+Now, the reason why that happens is because we'll notice that this program is not running in `strict-mode`.
+But this is running in the `non-strict-mode` or sometimes called, `sloppy-mode`.
+We should be using `strict-mode`, and if we were using `strict-mode`, we wouldn't see this behavior.
 But since this code snip it isn't, that's what happens, as we end up creating a `global variable` called `topic`.

-> If we use `strict mode` instead of using `non-strict mode` (or sometimes called `sloppy mode`), we wouldn't see this `auto-create global`.
+> If we use `strict-mode` instead of using `non-strict-mode` (or sometimes called `sloppy-mode`), we wouldn't see this `auto-create global`.

 We execute `console.log` the same way as we have before.
 So execution is then done in the `function`.
 Execution moves to line 11.
 So hey `global scope` (red bucket), I have a **source reference** to a `variable` called `teacher`, ever heard of it?
 Yes, so we go get that marble and we look for its `value`.
 And the `value` is `"Suzy"`.
 Because of line 4, we've overwritten the `value` in that `variable`.
 It's not a separate `variable` (marble).